emberjs/rfcs/deprecation-template.md

 - Start Date: (fill me in with today's date, YYYY-MM-DD)
 - Relevant Team(s): (fill this in with the team(s) to which this RFC applies)
-- RFC PR: (after opening the RFC PR, update this with a link to it)
+- RFC PR: (after opening the RFC PR, update this with a link to it and update the file name)
 - Tracking: (leave this empty)

 # <RFC title>